ksachin7/DSA/src/dsa/Readme.md

-Here's the breakdown of the common steps required for implementing common methods in various data structures.

 **Initialize Data Structure**:
 - Create necessary data structures, such as arrays, linked lists, or trees, to hold the data.
 - Initialize any required pointers or indices.